sassoftware/sas-trustworthy-ai-life-cycle/README.md

 > Although the [Trustworthy AI Life Cycle sample workflow](https://github.com/sassoftware/model-management-resources/tree/main/samples/Workflow_Integration/Trustworthy_AI_Life_Cycle) does not mirror this life cycle document in every respect, improvements to this document can result in enhancement requests for the Trustworthy AI Life Cycle sample workflow.

 ## Getting Started
-The Trustworthy AI Life Cycle is designed for use by teams who collaborate to create, test, and implement models.
+The Trustworthy AI Life Cycle is designed for teams who collaborate to create, test, and implement models.
-Though titles can differ, the process requires input from the following roles:
+Though titles can differ from one organization to another, the process requires input from the following roles:

-* model owner who is the decision-maker
+* **model owner** who is the decision-maker
-* data scientist who develops the model
+* **data scientist** who develops the model
-* engineer familiar with deployment
+* **engineer** familiar with deployment
-* risk owner who identifies, manages and documents risks associated with the model
+* **risk owner** who identifies, manages, and documents risks associated with the model
-* data engineer who selects and prepares data for the model
+* **data engineer** who selects and prepares data for the model
-* domain expert who can address business and domain-specific questions.
+* **domain expert** who can address business and domain-specific questions.

 > [!NOTE]
-> Any other roles tied to modeling supported within an organization could provide a valuable contribution as well.
+> Any other organizational roles that are associated with modeling could also provide valuable contributions.

 Users should be generally familiar with these model management steps: